rcosta358/cf_ai_code_reviewer/README.md

 - Covers multiple aspects of code quality (correctness, security, maintability, performance, etc.)
 - Each issue is annotated with a explanation, suggestion, severity, and confidence level, and with the position in the source code
 - Overall rating and summary of the review
+- Follow-up chat to ask for clarifications or further suggestions
-- Maintains review history and caches results for identical inputs
+- Stores past reviews, review history and caches results for identical inputs

 ## Workflow